suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Metadata Authentication {#aad}

-The Key ID, FullTrackName, Group ID, and Object ID for a given object are authenticated as part of secure object encryption.
+The Key ID, Full Track Name, Immutable Header Extensions, Group ID, and Object ID for a given MOQT Object are authenticated as part of secure object encryption.
 This ensures, for example, that encrypted objects cannot be replayed across tracks.

-When protecting or unprotecting a secure object, an endpoint encodes the Key ID, Group ID, Object ID, and FullTrackName in the following data structure, for input to the AEAD function's AAD argument:
+When protecting or unprotecting a secure object, the following data structure captures the input to the AEAD function's AAD argument:

 ~~~  pseudocode
 SECURE_OBJECT_AAD {